Emad-H/Physical-Verification-using-SKY130/README.md

 ![2a](Day3/3-15.png)

-We can fix this easily by doing an area select and strecth operation twice.
+We can fix this easily by doing an area select and stretch operation twice.
 Once horizontally, and once vertically.

 ![2a fix](Day3/3-16.png)